jaantollander/masters-thesis/content/50_conclusion.md

 In the future, we hope that the vendor fixes these issues so that we can gather reliable data over a longer period to perform a more extensive analysis.
 We should verify data correctness by running jobs with known I/O work and comparing them with the monitoring data.
-With reliable data and complete identifiers, we should be able to offer job-specific statistics to users and combine Slurm accounting data for the analysis.
+With reliable data and complete identifiers, we should be able to offer job-specific statistics to users and combine Slurm accounting data, such as project and partition information, for the analysis.
 Also, we want to compare the file system usage data with file system performance metrics to identify what kind of usage causes lag in a slowdown in the cluster and who is responsible for it.

 As a recap, the monitoring data of each file system operation consists of multiple time series.